wp-plugins/ajax-load-more/README.txt

 == Description ==

 A simple yet powerful solution for loading WordPress posts and pages via Ajax requests.
-Build complex WP queries using our shortcode builder and let **[Ajax Load More](http://connekthq.com/plugins/ajax-load-more/)** handle the rest.

-Create your shortcode then add the code to your page via the content editor or you can add it directly to your template files.
+Build complex WordPress queries using our shortcode builder then simply add the shortcode to your page via the content editor or add it directly to your template files.
+Then sit back and let **[Ajax Load More](http://connekthq.com/plugins/ajax-load-more/)** handle the rest.

 = Features =